Shawn-Bellazan-jr/template-project/docs/README.md

 # `docs/` Directory

-This directory contains additional project documentation such as guides, API references, and design docs.
+This directory contains additional documentation for the project, including setup instructions, architecture design, and API references.

 ## Structure

-- `api/`: API documentation and usage examples.
+- `api/`: Documentation and usage examples for the project's API.
-- `architecture.md`: Information on the project's architecture.
+- `build-instructions.md`: Step-by-step guide on how to build the project locally and for production.
 - `contributing.md`: Guidelines for contributing to the project.

 ## Guidelines

-- Keep the documentation up to date with project changes.
+- Keep the documentation synchronized with the codebase, especially when introducing new features or breaking changes.
-- Include diagrams, if applicable, for better understanding.
-- Follow markdown standards for readability.
+- Provide sufficient details in API documentation and include examples when necessary.